 Dr. Jacquiline Touba is an artist as well as a sociologist and museum professional.
-For close to 50 years she has created pen and ink drawings of interesting sites on her world travels.
-After teaching and conducting research abroad for 15 years, her interest in art, education and international affairs prompted her to found the World Awareness Children’s Museum in Glens Falls, NY.
-After retiring in 2013, she brought her administrative skills to the Board of North Country Arts and the Glens Falls Arts District Committee.
-She continues her artistic and international interests by researching and drawing dancers around the world and now birds in mythology.
-She completed five coloring books of dance on five continents from her pen and ink drawings and is working on one of Birds in Mythology.
-In 2015, she discovered a new art form of watercolor batik on Japanese genwashi paper and has applied this technique to her dancers and birds in vibrant colors.
+For close to 50 years I created pen and ink drawings of interesting sites on my world travels.
+After teaching and conducting research abroad for 15 years, my interest in art, education and international affairs prompted me to found the World Awareness Children’s Museum in Glens Falls, NY.
+After retiring in 2013, I brought my administrative skills to the Board of North Country Arts and the Glens Falls Arts District Committee.
+I started designing one of a kind necklaces with silver components collected around the world and semi-stones as well as earrings.
+I continued my artistic and international interests by researching and drawing dancers around the world, birds in mythology. and paintings influenced by Persian miniatures.
+In 2015, I discovered a new art form of watercolor batik on Japanese Ginwashi paper and applied this technique to my art in vibrant colors.

 From 2015 I did a series of coloring books of my pen and ink dancer drawings on five continents and a series of watercolor batiks of selected international dancers, a Birds in Mythology coloring book and selected birds in watercolor batik paintings which are available in note cards as well.
 The next project has entailed researching Persian miniatures.
 In 2021 a coloring book, Images of Women in 15th-16th c.
 Persian miniatures was completed and currently I am working on paintings to illustrate a book of Persian Love Stories from 1000 years ago.